Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/hooks.rst

 .. note::

-   The hook modifier stores vertex indices from the original mesh to determine what to effect;
+   The Hook Modifier stores vertex indices from the original mesh to determine what to effect;
-   this means that modifiers that generate geometry, like subsurf, should always be applied **after** the hook modifier;
+   this means that modifiers that generate geometry, like a Subdivision Surface modifier, should always be applied **after** the hook modifier;
    otherwise the generated geometry will be left out of the hook's influence.